burtonsamograd/sigil/README.md

 Installation:

-Run 'build.sh' or 'make' to compile sigil.
-Use install.sh to build and install in /usr/local/bin.

-Requires sbcl to be installed along with parenscript in your ASDF instal path.
-The easiest way is to use quicklisp, but you can also get this is to run the following (but there might be other dependencies that need to be installed):

-    cd ~/common-lisp && git clone https://github.com/vsedach/Parenscript
+Run 'make' or './build.sh' to compile sigil.
+It requires sbcl (or maybe some other Common Lisp but I haven't tried) to be installed, which you can grab from http://www.sbcl.org/platform-table.html, or through something like 'apt-get install sbcl'.

 License
 -------